What Is Trademark Infringement

 What to Do If You Suspect Trademark Infringement

-2. Contact the Infringer: Reach out to the infringer and explain why their use of your trademark is illegal.
-Ask them to stop using it immediately and provide evidence of your trademark registration.
+2. Contact the Infringer: Reach out and explain why their use of your trademark is illegal.
+Ask them to stop and provide evidence of your trademark registration.

-4. Consider Legal Action: If the infringer continues to use your trademark, consider filing a lawsuit.
-A lawyer can help you determine the best course of action.
+4. Consider Legal Action: If the infringer persists, consult a lawyer and consider filing a lawsuit.

 Strategies for Resolving Trademark Infringement Disputes